bbeek/refactorlegacy/Labs/Day1/Readme.md

 Now that all data calculations have be encapsulated in `StatementData`, we can apply the last step of this refactoring.
 This is the extraction of the first step.
 Apply the **Extract Method** refactoring on `var statementData = new StatementData{ Customer = invoice.Customer, Performances = invoice.Performances.ConvertAll(EnrichPerformance) };`
-and we are going to call the new method `CreateStatementData`.
+and we are going to call the new method `CreateStatementData`.<br/>
 Compile-test-commit.

 Apply the **Inline variable** on the `statementData` variable.